-Brian Urlacher is a former American football linebacker who spent his entire 13-year career playing for the Chicago Bears of the National Football League (NFL).
+Brian Urlacher is a former NFL linebacker who spent his entire 13-year career playing for the Chicago Bears.
 He played college football for the University of New Mexico, where he was recognized as a consensus All-American and became one of the school's most decorated athletes.
 The Bears selected Urlacher with the ninth overall pick in the 2000 NFL Draft.
 Urlacher quickly established himself as one of the NFL's most productive defensive players.
 After winning the NFL Rookie of the Year Award in 2000, he was elected to eight Pro Bowls, and won the NFL Defensive Player of the Year award in 2005.
 His playing style, accomplishments and reputation have made him one of the team's most popular players.
 After retiring from professional football, he was briefly an analyst for Fox Sports 1.
 He was voted into the Pro Football Hall of Fame in his first year of eligibility on February 3, 2018.